Whizzer - PhotoVore's.

 Whizzer-3 Bottom View.
 Shows the PD's and how they are located.

 Whizzer-3 On/Off Switch.
-Just move the wire over to the "hook" to get going.
+Just move the wire over to the "hook"

 Wilf Rigter's Schematic.